OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/join.md

 For more information, please click on the event in the embedded calendar:

 <iframe src="https://calendar.google.com/calendar/embed?height=600&amp;wkst=2&amp;hl=en&amp;src=osium.contact%40gmail.com&amp;ctz=Europe%2FBerlin" style="border-width:0" width="800" height="600" frameborder="0" scrolling="no"></iframe>

+To get notified of our activities, you can subscribe to our <a href="https://www.lists.uni-marburg.de/lists/sympa/subscribe/eresearch-openscience-news?previous_action=info">newsletter</a>

 ---